ibm-js/deliteful/docs/list/List.md

 <a name="enterprise"></a>
 ## Enterprise Use

+<a name="accessibility"></a>
 ### Accessibility

+The widget supports two different WAI-ARIA roles:

+1. [grid](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#grid), which is the default role
+1. [listbox](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#listbox), which can be set by assigning the value `true` to the `isAriaListbox` property.

+#### grid role

-The List widget implements a single column grid navigation pattern as defined in the [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#grid), except for the selection / deselection of item, that is performed using the Space key on a focused item (no support for Ctrl+Space,  Shift+Space, Control+A, Shift+Arrow and Shift+F8).
+When using the default `grid` role, the List widget implements a single column grid navigation pattern as defined in the [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#grid), except for the selection / deselection of item, that is performed using the Space key on a focused item (no support for Ctrl+Space,  Shift+Space, Control+A, Shift+Arrow and Shift+F8).

 The list items can then be navigated using the UP and DOWN arrow keys.
 Pressing the DOWN arrow